Get alerts of updates about «Pregnancy and breastfeeding»

 There is limited knowledge from the manufacturers, as pregnant women were not included in the initial phase III studies that led to the marketing authorisation.
 However, there is increasing experience from countries that offer vaccination to pregnant women, especially with the mRNA vaccines.
 Data from vaccinated pregnant women in the USA and Israel have not shown any signs of adverse side effects1,2.
 There is also no increased risk of miscarriage, congenital deformities or premature birth among pregnant women who have been vaccinated against coronavirus.

 Studies also show that pregnant women have the same vaccine response as non-pregnant women3, and that antibodies are transmitted to the child by vaccination in the third trimester4.
 In this way, vaccination of pregnant women will help to protect the child against COVID-19 after birth.
+It has been shown that COVID-19 vaccination of women during pregnancy results in lower admission of newborns with COVID-195.

 More and more countries are recommending pregnant women to take vaccines.
 From 18 August 2021, the NIPH also recommends that pregnant women in Norway should also be vaccinated.